 Research shows that well-nourished children are healthier, more attentive, and have better mental performance than children who are under-nourished.
 Findings also indicate that children served by the Child Care Food Program (CCFP) eat healthier food than children who bring food from home.
 The CCFP helps child care facilities implement "best practices" to ensure children have access to a variety of nutritious foods for healthy growth and to reduce obesity risk.

 The CCFP and two related programs, the Afterschool Meals Program and the Homeless Children Nutrition Program, are administered by the Bureau of Child Care Food Programs.
-These programs provide nutritious meals and snacks to children through public-private partnerships with organizations committed to caring for children.
+The Bureau reimburses participating organizations for nutritious meals and snacks provided to children in their care.
+Participating facilities include childcare centers, family day care homes, recreational centers, afterschool educational or enrichment programs and domestic violence and homeless/runaway shelters.
 All three programs are funded by the U.S. Department of Agriculture, Food and Nutrition Service.

 Management Information and Payment System (MIPS)